liam-wiltshire/talks/mysql/content.md

 - Ok, so we will look at some actual features that are in mySQL
 - Some of them are brand new, some of them are a little older, but possibly overlooked
 - If any of you know about all of these features, come see me afterwards, and you can deliver the talk next time!
+- I've provided version numbers of when these things came inyl mySQL - if you use MariaDB or Percona versions will be different (or the feature may not be availalbe at all!)

 ---